openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 Tune quantization parameters
 ############################

-``nncf.quantize()`` function has several parameters that allow to tune quantization process to get more accurate model.
+``nncf.quantize()`` function has several optional parameters that allow tuning the quantization process to get more accurate model.
 Below is the list of parameters and their description:

-* ``model_type`` - used to specify quantization scheme required for specific type of the model.
-For example, **Transformer** models (BERT, distillBERT, etc.) require a special quantization scheme to preserve accuracy after quantization.
+* ``model_type`` - used to specify quantization scheme required for specific type of the model. ``Transformer`` is only supported special quantization scheme to preserve accuracy after quantization of **Transformer** models (BERT, distillBERT, etc.). ``None`` is default, i.e. no specific scheme is defined.

   .. code-block:: sh